The Arab (1924 film): Plot

-Jamil (Ramon Novarro) is a soldier in the Bedouin defense forces during a war between Syria and Turkey, who has deserted his regiment.
-In a remote village, he encounters an orphan asylum run by American missionaries Dr. Hilbert (Jerrold Robertshaw) and his daughter Mary (Alice Terry).
+Jamil is a soldier in the Bedouin defense forces during a war between Syria and Turkey, who has deserted his regiment.
+In a remote village, he encounters an orphan asylum run by American missionaries Dr. Hilbert and his daughter Mary.
 The village is attacked by the Turks, and its ruler, eager to placate the invaders, intends to hand over the children for slaughter; he disguises his intentions under a move to Damascus for their safety.

 The Bedouins arrive at the scene and reveal that Jamil is the son of the tribal leader.
 With his father's death revealed, Jamil becomes the new leader of the tribe, which endows him with a sense of responsibility.
 Risking his own life, he proceeds to save the children, defeating the Turks and the local leader in the process (and winning the girl).

 Production background

-The movie was filmed in North Africa just before the MGM merger, and edited under the new regime.
+The movie was filmed in Tunisia just before the MGM merger, and edited under the new regime.
 Ingram reacted negatively to the supervision of studio bosses Mayer and Thalberg.
 He was backed by the New York powers of Marcus Loew and Nicholas Schenck and moved to the French Riviera, where all his subsequent films were made.